 How Is It Diagnosed?

 Your doctor will do a physical exam to check your symptoms and ask if you’ve been anywhere soft ticks tend to live.
-She’ll also take a sample of your blood to test for TBRF, usually when you have a fever.
+They’ll also take a sample of your blood to test for TBRF, usually when you have a fever.
 In the lab, a scientist will study a smear of your blood under a microscope and look for the borrelia bacteria.
 They look like little corkscrews.

 How Is TBRF Treated?